vittoric/CPP_Modules_00_to_04/README.md

 - Operator overloading
 - Pointers and references
 - Dynamic memory management
+- Heap and Stak

 ### Exercises
 - Creating classes with constructors and destructors
 - Implementing operator overloading
 - Using pointers and references in functions and classes

+#### Ex 00
+- Stack: It is a memory area where local variables are automatically stored and managed.
+When the function in which these variables are declared terminates, the memory is automatically freed.

+- Heap: It is an area of memory where objects can be dynamically allocated using new and manually released using delete.
+The objects in the heap remain in memory until they are explicitly freed, regardless of the scope of the functions.

+When to Use Stack vs Heap
+Use stack when:

+- You only need the object to exist for the lifetime of the function in which it was created.
+You want memory to be handled automatically (you don't care about delete).
+You want to take advantage of the efficiency of the stack (operations on the stack are usually faster than on the heap).
+Use the heap when:

+- You need the object to persist after the function in which it was created has finished.
+The size of the object is too large or you don't know the size during compilation.
+You are creating a dynamic number of objects (for example, in a loop where you don't know how many objects will be needed).

 ## CPP02